phucdv2018/singer_sym_check.sage/README.md

 ## Usage

-Run the demo from the command line:
+Run the built-in demo from the command line:

 ```bash
 sage singer_sym_check.sage